-Oliver Duguid is a senior associate and chartered landscape architect with a proven track record in the successful design and delivery of a number of large-scale, high-end residential, leisure and commercial developments across the UK and internationally.
+Oliver Duguid is a chartered landscape architect with a proven track record in the successful design and delivery of a number of large-scale, high-end residential, leisure and commercial developments across the UK and internationally.
 He seeks to use innovative and graphical techniques to create and characterise contemporary landscapes.

 He is currently working on a number of prestigious international projects, including and a commercial tower in Toronto’s South Core neighbourhood at 30 Bay Street, a two-tower development in Bogotá, Colombia and a dramatic and choreographed landscape setting for the new Shenzhen Science and Technology Museum in China.